plaftsis/donald-track/README.md

   <br>
 </h1>

-<h4 align="center">A real-time sentiment analysis dashboard that tracks tweets about Donald Trump.</h4>
+<h4 align="center">A real-time sentiment analysis dashboard to track tweets about Donald Trump.</h4>

 <p align="center">
   <a href="#about">About</a> •